-In today's modern economy, a social media manager's contributions to an organization is vast.
+In today's modern economy, a social media manager's contributions to an organization are vast.
 Beyond message broadcast duties, their reach extends into HR, sales, and crisis comms.
-And a super hero social media manager needs dynamic tools like Engage and Executive Alerts to get the job done.
+And a superhero social media manager needs dynamic tools like Meltwater Engage and Executive Alerts to get the job done.

 Being a social media manager is the iceberg of marketing and communications.
 Your goals are set by the entire company, from HR to the CEO to the Sales team, and everyone in between.
 Your day is dictated by left and right brain demands, internal and external constituencies, creative campaigns and analytical assignments, simultaneously.